This guide shows how to load funds into PayCA, distribute them to users, and double-check that balances reflect each operation.

 Workflow Overview

-- Prefund your tenant balance through the finance channel agreed with PayCA.
+- Prefund your master accounts through the finance channel agreed with PayCA.

-- Transfer funds from the tenant balance into a user wallet using the API.
+- Transfer funds from a master account into a user wallet using the API.

 - Simulate card spend (sandbox) or let production traffic run.